Suitability of the Irish Wolfhound for Different Types of Prospective Owners

 • Exercise: Even when living indoors, Irish Wolfhounds require daily exercise.
 Regular walks and playtime are essential to keep them physically and mentally stimulated.

-• Crate Training: Crate training can be beneficial for Irish Wolfhound puppies and can help manage their behavior when left alone indoors.
+• Crate Training: Crate training can be beneficial for Irish Wolfhound puppies and can help manage their behaviour when left alone indoors.

 • Yard: Having a secure, fenced yard is ideal for Irish Wolfhounds.
 It provides them with space to run and play safely, especially if you have more than one dog.
 A yard allows them to expend energy without the need for daily long walks.